How Do Multilingual Language Models Remember Facts?: Conclusion

 \section{Conclusion}

-In this paper, we analyzed the mechanisms involved in the recall of factual knowledge in 10 languages using multilingual transformer-based LMs.
-We compare these findings to previous research on English recall in English autoregressive LLMs.
-We discovered that some mechanisms, such as the flow of subject representations in the later layers and the extraction phase, are shared between multilingual and monolingual models.
-However, we also identified notable differences, including the absence of knowledge localization in the early MLPs and the joint role of MLPs and attention modules during the extraction phase in multilingual models.
-Finally, we also studied when language encoding occurs during the recall process by patching representations.
-In \xglm{}, we observed two distinct phases: initially, the relation flows to the last token, followed by the language.
-In contrast, in \mtfive{}, both the relation and language flow to the last token at similar layers.
-This suggests that while the relation and subject representations are multilingual and can be used to extract objects across languages, the extraction phase itself appears to be language-specific, as the language is encoded prior to extraction.
-These findings provide new evidence to understand the factual knowledge recall in transformer LMs, contributing with analyzes in different architectures and languages, and suggesting new directions for the study of cross-lingual transfer.
+In this paper, we analyzed factual knowledge recall mechanisms in 10 languages using multilingual transformer-based LMs, comparing them to recall in English autoregressive LLMs.
+We discovered that some mechanisms, such as the flow of subject representations in the later layers and the extraction phase, are present in multilingual and monolingual models.
+However, we also identified notable differences, including the join role of late MLPs and attention modules during the extraction phase in multilingual models.
+A key contribution of our work is the first-ever investigation of language encoding during recall, achieved through patching representations.
+In decoder-only models, the relation flows to the last token first, followed by the language.
+In contrast, in \mtfive{}, both relation and language flow to the last token at similar layers.
+This suggests that while relation and subject representations are multilingual and enable cross-lingual object extraction, the extraction phase itself is language-specific, as language encoding precedes extraction.
+These findings provide new evidence to understand the factual knowledge recall in transformer LMs, and to how decoder-only LMs resolve tasks in stages.
+Contributing with new directions for the study of cross-lingual transfer and knowledge localization.